Boeing CEO admits company has been ‘far from perfect’ after a flood of safety lapses - KESQ

 “We are committed to making sure every employee feels empowered to speak up if there is a problem,” he’ll say, according to the prepared remarks.
 “We also have strict policies in place to prohibit retaliation against employees who come forward.
 It is our job to listen, regardless of how we obtain feedback, and handle it with the seriousness it deserves.”

 Calhoun’s prepared remarks begin with an apology to the family members of the victims of two fatal 737 Max crashes.
-Some of those family members plan to attend the hearing, which will be Calhoun’s first testimony since becoming Boeing CEO in January 2020.
+Some of those family members plan to attend the hearing.
+Between them, 346 people were killed in the 2018 and 2019 crashes in Indonesia and Ethiopia, leading to to a 20-month grounding of the jet to fix a design flaw that caused the crashes.

 “We are deeply sorry for your losses,” he’ll say in his opening comments.
 “Nothing is more important than the safety of the people who step on board our airplanes.
 Every day we seek to honor the memory of those lost.”

-He also apologized to the passengers of the Alaska Air flight in January.
+He also plans to again apologize to the passengers and crew of the Alaska Air flight in January.

 “We deeply regret the impact that the Alaska Airlines Flight 1282 accident had on Alaska Airlines’ team and its passengers, and we are grateful to the pilots and crew for safely landing the plane,” he’ll say.
 “We are thankful that there were no fatalities.”